Shifted Contact Structures on Differentiable Stacks: -Shifted Contact Structures

-Finally, we discuss the relationship between $+1$-shifted contact forms and $+1$-shifted Atiyah forms.
+Finally, we discuss the relationship between $+1$-shifted contact structures and $+1$-shifted Atiyah forms.
 The following theorem is a stacky analogue of Theorem \ref{prop:corrispondenza}, and it is yet another motivation for Definitions \ref{def:+1_shift_LBG} and \ref{def:+1_shift_stack}.